Ben-Spencer/DataStructures/Class-Notes.md

 </ul>
 <h3>Cryptographic Hashing</h3>
 <ul>
- <li>Password Storage Problem: How do you store a password with nobody knowing it, including the system's admin?<li>
+ <li>Password Storage Problem: How do you store a password with nobody knowing it, including the system's admin?</li>
  <ul>
   <li>One-Way Cryptographic Hash: given h(x) = Q --> The value of the hash, it is very hard to find x.
 Basically, it compares your hashed login password to the saved hash, rather than your password.
 If the two hashes don't match, than you can't login.</li>
  </ul>